EstiShay/track-suggester/README.md

 ## Description

-This survey takes in five survey responses and generates three track suggestions.
+This survey takes in five survey responses and generates list of track suggestions with point totals to indicate which are the best fit.

 ## Technologies Used